hsigeman/findZX/README.md

     - PVKV010001784.1
     - PVKV010001533.1

-# Choose three genome window sizes for plotting (good standard settings are: 50000, 100000, 1000000)
+# Choose genome window sizes for plotting (recommended settings to start are: 50000, 100000, 1000000).
+You can choose any number of window sizes.
+FindZX will throw an error if no scaffold/chromosome is larger than a chosen window size.
 window_sizes:
     - 25000
     - 50000